I get a lot of questions about burning candles and wanted to address the proper way to burn your candles you purchase from me.

 4. Make sure you burn all candles on a heat-resistant surface.
 Once your candle starts burning down towards the bottom, the bottom of your candle can get very hot.

 5. When it’s time to extinguish your flame, you can blow it out, or placing the lid on your candle will make it go out right away.
+NEVER try to extinguish your candle with water.
+It will likely explode.

 6. Store your candle in an upright position, and in a dark and cool place if possible.